inaos/inac/doc/manual.md

 #### Defining errors
-An error message has the form '(NOT) + ADJ/V' like "Empty", "Not valid", "Not initialized", "Not running", "Unavailable", etc
+An error message has the form '(NOT) + ADJ/V' like "Empty", "Not valid", "Not initialized", "Not running", "Unavailable", etc.

 Or additionally, 'NOUN + (NOT) + ADJ/V' errors are also supported like "Argument invalid", "Network not initialized", "File not out", "Disk full", etc.